paveledits/Writeups/ICTF 2025/misc-significant/Writeup.md

 ## Notes

-At first I mistakenly thought it could be in San Jose (they also have a sister city sign).
-But double checking the distances made it clear it was San Francisco.
-This was a clean OSINT challenge and the distances served as a fingerprint uniquely pointing to the correct signpost.
+This was a clean OSINT challenge and the distances served as a unique verifier.